thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

   - Guess at length: 4 hours for the notes, 3 hours for exercises, and 3.5 hours for the project.
 10.5 total hours

 - Unit 5: Linear Models (1 predictor).
 How to use one set of data to predict another, and all the perils therein.
 We cover a lot of single variable generlized linear model concepts.
-  - Guess at length: 6 hours notes, 4 hours for exercies, and 5 hours for the project.
-15 total hours.
+  - Guess at length: 3 hours notes, 3 hours for exercies, and 5 hours for the project.
+11 total hours.

 - Unit 6: Linear Models (multiple predictors).
 Linear models, except more than 1 predictor.
 Under/Overfitting, model/variable selection, and visualizing high dimensional models.
-  - Guess at length: 3.5 hours class time, 1.5 hours for exercises, and 5 hours for the project.
+  - Guess at length: 3 hours notes, 3 hours for exercises, and 4 hours for the project.
 10 total hours

 - Unit 7: Fitting Curves.
 Polynomial regression, b splines, and Gaussian Processes.
 Also: how all those relate on a continuum, and discussion on where Neural Networks lie on that continuum.
-  - Guess at length: 3 hours class time, 1 hour for exercises, and 4 hours for the project.
+  - Guess at length: 3 hours nots, 1 hour for exercises, and 4 hours for the project.
 8 total hours

-- [Sorta ready] Unit 8: Bayesian Additive Regression Trees (BART).
+- Unit 8: Bayesian Additive Regression Trees (BART).
 A bayesianification of random forests.
-I'll cover probabilistic decison trees and pure random forests as well.
+I cover probabilistic decison trees, explain teh concept of random forests, and then jump into practical examples
   - Guess at length: 8 hours total

+- [Not ready] Unit 9: Causal Inference and GLMs.

 - [Not ready] Unit 10: The Multi-Layer Perceptron.
 Introduces MLPs as a speedy approximation of a guassian process.

 - [Not ready] Unit 11: Priors and neural networks.
 Introduces dropout, CNN, and transformers as priors.

 - maybe I just have us play with one of those mini LLMs google published recently?
-- Causual Inference??
-I probably need to alter at least part of every part of the course to have this infused throughout.
-But another solution would to make a unit introducing the idea.

 - [Not ready] Unit 12: Unsuprevised learning.
 PCA and UMAP?
   - Guess at length: ? total hours

-Units 9 is optional.
-It contains useful techniques and concepts, but I probably wouldn't want to devote a whole project to it.